 - Cait Sith explicitly being unrecognized by the Shinra execs the party encounters even while he's airing his grievances as Reeve towards them, and clearly talks to them like he knows them personally.

-- Sanity Ball: The role of straight man is passed around a lot between Cloud, Tifa, and Barret depending on the situation.
+- Sanity Ball: The role of straight man is passed around a lot between Cloud, Tifa, Barret, and Cid depending on the situation.

 - Sarcasm Mode: Several times: